Dos and Don’ts In Singapore

 As jaywalking is not allowed, be sure to utilise the traffic light or pedestrian bridges when you want to walk across the road.

-True story: An acquaintance of mine was fined $S20 on the spot by the local enforcement officer when she was caught red-handed jaywalking across a less busy road.
+True story: A friend of mine was fined $S20 on the spot by the local enforcement officer when she was caught red-handed jaywalking across a less busy road.

 So if you do not want to incur unnecessary costs while travelling in Singapore, always adhere to the local regulations and you will be fine.

-Over the years, the Singapore government continually refines its smoking control to curb smoking among its residents.
+Over the years, the Singapore government continually refines its smoking control to curb smoking among its people.

 And that includes a law where smoking is only permitted in certain designated areas within the country.